Medicare Part B - Medical Insurance & Doctors Visits

 Who is eligible for Part B?

-In general, people 65 or older are eligible for Part B. Younger people with certain disabilities can also be eligible for Part B
+In general, people 65 or older and those who qualify by disability are eligible for Part B. Younger people with certain disabilities can also be eligible for Part B.

 Typically you have to be eligible for Part A in order to be eligible for Part B. People are usually not automatically enrolled as Part B is a voluntary program.